The musings of Ronald the Renovator

 'Thanks.'
 I said.
 Just in case he had anything else nearing the end if it's professional life.

 A craftsman has learned through training and experience.
 In fact it's a joy watching a skilled cabinet-maker at work.
 We amateurs discover through experience, in the vast majority of circumstances, things are not as easy as they look.
 In fact there are only so many cock-ups we can make before we run out of funds.
 For example, there is a knack to hanging a door and a lot can go wrong.
 To start with there's every chance you've misaligned the door casing so you're going to have to cut the new door to size.
 This involves saws, planes and sanders – and plenty of choice language and a lot of mess.
 When the door fits approximately you've got hinges, handles, keepers and lock to sort out.
 More tools – chisels, hammer, set square and a drill.
 After you've hung and removed it a few times, to make 'minor adjustments', you can finally sit back and marvel at your handy-work.
 'Here.
 Look at this love, that's saved us a bob or two.'
-Then the carpet-fitters arrive and you have to remove it yet again to hack some more off the bottom.
+Then the carpet-fitters arrive and you have to remove the door yet again to hack some more off the bottom.
 In fact you have to hack so much off there’s no wood left and you’re into the honeycomb interior.
 You either leave it as it is, now pretty flimsy at the bottom, or fashion a piece of timber to insert into the bottom of the door.
 Many more wood shavings, more time, more ripe language.
 In the time you've taken to do hang the door your beloved has done a days work, been shopping, walked the dog and made supper.
 In the time you’ve taken over the job, a skilled joiner would have finished and been for a weekend break fishing in the Lake District.

-At the time I was sprawled on the grass after the collapse of a garden chair I had just repaired.
+She'd caught me at an awkward moment because I was sprawled on the grass after the collapse of a garden chair I had just repaired.
 'They don't build things like they used to,' she offers in sympathy.
 'I'd take it back if I were you.'
 The beechwood carver had probably been supporting various posteriors since the late 19th century but I'd managed to transform it into a pile of driftwood in the twinkling of an eye – all because I'd decided to try out my new 'multi-tool' on it.

 So as I lay on the lawn inelegantly trying to remove a splinter from my posterior my wife looks on in awe and admiration and sympathy and embarrassment while my neighbour hangs over his fence reconsidering his request to engage my services to repair his dog kennel.
 He's rather fond of his dog.